 With its sprawling Mediterranean gardens, you will be able to enjoy the view and take in the not so commercialized part of Greece.
 You can rent an apartment out for yourself in case you have a bunch of friends and split the cost.
 You will also have concierge services, which won’t burn a hole in your pocket.
 But if you want to spend your holiday in a luxurious way, there are amazing hotels which guarantee you the best and most posh experience of Greece.

-Transport in Greece is very cheap, however, you’d be exploring the country on foot if you are staying on the smaller islands most of the time.
+Travelling in Greece via public transport is very cheap, however, you’d be exploring the country on foot if you are staying on the smaller islands most of the time.
 Occasionally, you could use public transport like the ferry, trains, and buses.
 They are convenient, and the routes are not too difficult to figure out.

 Additionally, taxis are available just about anywhere in Greece which makes it a reliable mode of transportation.
 If you are lucky, you might get a great taxi driver who will give you good advice on how to travel, where to eat and where to shop.

-2. Zagori: Zagori gives you a hint of the old, though it’s dense forests and rugged mountains with rivers running.
+- Zagori: Zagori gives you a hint of the old, though its dense forests and rugged mountains with rivers running.
 It’s straight out of a painting with its stone houses which date back to the late eighteenth century.

-1. Moussaka: It’s an iconic Greek Baked dish, filled with cheese, sautéed aubergine, fried minced meat and pureed tomato.
+- Moussaka: It’s an iconic Greek, baked dish, filled with cheese, sautéed aubergine, fried minced meat and pureed tomato.
 It’s one of their most colorful foods as well, definitely making it picture worthy.

 Things to Remember While in Greece: